hnky/pytorch-workshop/Lab 2 - Setup AML/readme.md

 ## Create the Azure Machine Learning Workspace

-To create a new workspace where the services are automatically created, use the following command:
+To create a new workspace with all the related services, use the following command:

 ```
 az ml workspace create -n <workspace-name> -g <resource-group-name>